suenot/ton-direct-token-offering/README.md

 ## Security Considerations

 - The contract only accepts token transfers from the configured USDT token contract
-- Only the owner can withdraw accumulated USDT tokens or remaining MM tokens
+- Only the owner can withdraw accumulated USDT tokens or remaining project tokens
 - Only the owner can change the exchange rate
-- The contract checks if it has enough MM tokens to fulfill the exchange
+- The contract checks if it has enough project tokens to fulfill the exchange
 - The contract enforces a minimum transaction amount (10 USDT) to prevent gas drain attacks
 - All sensitive operations are protected by sender address verification

 ## License

-This project is licensed under the MIT License.
+MIT